matthewcornell/hub-data/README.md

 ## Run commands locally

 Following are some useful local commands for testing and trying out the package's features.
-The pacakge follows the [Hubverse Python package standard](https://docs.hubverse.io/en/latest/developer/python.html), and in particular uses [uv](https://docs.astral.sh/uv/) for managing Python versions, virtual environments, and dependencies.
+The package follows the [Hubverse Python package standard](https://docs.hubverse.io/en/latest/developer/python.html), and in particular uses [uv](https://docs.astral.sh/uv/) for managing Python versions, virtual environments, and dependencies.

 Note that all commands should be run from this repository's root, i.e., first do: